kesla/sort-json/README.md

 var sortJson = require('sort-json');

 var copy = sortJson(object, key);
-and if there's no key
+and if there is no key
 var copy = sortJson(object, null);
 ```